schwallsunk/Open-Geiger-Mueller/README.md

 ## Microcontroller requirements
-The microcontroller of choice here is the Rasperry Pico 2W, allowing for programming in a multitude of languages (Micropython, Arduino, C++, C), lowering the overall barrier to entry into microcontroller (uC) programming.
+The microcontroller of choice here is the Rasperry Pico 2W (rp2350 + wifi chipset), allowing for programming in a multitude of languages (Micropython, Arduino, C++, C), lowering the overall barrier to entry into microcontroller (uC) programming.
 But the PCB itself also supports the Pico W or any other uC with a fitting pin out.
 The W version of the uC also offers a wireless chip set which supports WiFi as well as Bluetooth connectivity, for which a micropython example is available.
 This example sends the activity according to the Bluetooth LE standard wirelessly to a receiving device.
+But in case of budgetary concerns a Rasperry Pico can also be used as a drop-in replacement.
+The RISC-V based implementation in this repository might then not work, though.

-## Electronic assembly
+## Electronics

+### Parts sourcing
+The sourcing of the components for this project was done entirely through the [LCSC](https://www.lcsc.com/) except for the GM-tube as well as the Raspberry Pico 2W.
+The GM-tube was bought off [EBAY SBM-20 search](https://www.ebay.com/sch/i.html?_nkw=sbm20&_sacat=0&_from=R40&_trksid=p4624852.m570.l1313) and the Pico 2W can be bought from your local electronics reseller.

+### PCB manufacturing
+The custom printed circuit board (PCB) itself was produced by sending the relevant gerber files to [JLCPCB](https://www.jlcpcb.com/) and choosing a black finish apart from that there is nothing special to consider when ordering them.
+The relevant gerber files are all merged into a single zip.
+This zip can be found in the hardware part of this repository.

 ### BOM
 | LCSC part number | Part description                                          | Amount | Price per piece (USD/piece) | Label of Part on PCB                    |